rhaversen/SeedGPT/README.md

 ## Architecture

-Three LLM roles per cycle:
+Five LLM roles per cycle:

 - **Planner** — Multi-turn exploration with tools: read files, search the codebase, manage notes, recall memories.
 - **Builder** — Implementation with edit tools, plus codebase context, structural diffs, and git diffs for situational awareness.
 - **Reflector** — Reviews the full conversation and writes a self-assessment stored in memory.
+- **Memory** — Summarizes notes and reflections into concise one-line summaries for efficient retrieval.
+- **Summarizer** — Compresses large tool results mid-conversation to keep context within token limits.

-All API usage is tracked with per-call token counts and cost, logged as a summary at the end of each cycle.
+All API calls use the batch API for 50% cost reduction.
+Usage is tracked with per-call token counts and cost.

 ## Deployment